ApolloNewville/FUNGER/README.md

 # FUNGER
-Data analysis over Fear and Hunger game.
-This includes Fear and Hunger and Fear and Hunger 2 Termina.
+Data analysis about Fear and Hunger 2 Termina.